FLC Data Center - Frequently Asked Questions

 six or 7-digit Area Code.

-All Area Codes changed in July, 2006.
-New codes do not require padding with
+Some Area Codes changed in July, 2016.
+Codes do not require padding with

 a leading 0.